-Company owned life insurance income increased \$1.0 million, or 55%, to \$2.9 million in 2021, compared to \$1.9 million in 2020.
-We made additional investments in company-owned life insurance of \$20.0 million in the third quarter of 2021 and \$30.0 million in the fourth quarter of 2020.
+Company owned life insurance income increased \$2.6 million, or 88%, to \$5.5 million in 2022, compared to \$2.9 million in 2021.
+Contributing to the increase was a \$2.0 million enhancement from the surrender and redeployment of \$25.5 million in cash surrender value of company owned life insurance, which was offset by approximately \$2.0 million of incremental income tax expense during 2022.

-Income from investments in limited partnerships increased \$2.0 million to \$2.1 million in 2021, compared to \$104 thousand in 2020.
-We have investments in limited partnerships, primarily small business investment companies, and account for these investments under the equity method.
-The income from these investments fluctuates based on the maturity and performance of the underlying investments.
+Income from investments in limited partnerships decreased \$788 thousand to \$1.3 million in 2022, compared to \$2.1 million in 2021.
+We have made several investments in limited partnerships, primarily small business investment companies, and account for these investments under the equity method.
+Income from these investments fluctuates based on the maturity and performance of the underlying investments.

-Income from derivative instruments, net decreased \$2.8 million to \$2.7 million in 2021, compared to \$5.5 million in 2020.
-Fee income per transaction in 2021 was higher than in 2020, however, aggregate swap fee income decreased \$2.2 million as a result of fewer swap transactions.
-Mortgage derivative income was \$589 thousand lower than 2020, primarily as a result of fewer mortgage loans in the pipeline.
+Income from derivative instruments, net decreased \$776 thousand to \$1.9 million in 2022, compared to \$2.7 million in 2021.
+Fee income per transaction in 2022 was higher than in 2021; however, aggregate swap fee income decreased \$852 thousand as a result of fewer swap transactions.

-Net gain on sale of loans held for sale decreased \$908 thousand to \$3.0 million in 2021, compared to \$3.9 million in 2020.
-The decrease was primarily driven by lower transaction volumes and margins in 2021.
-Transaction volume and margin were at historically high levels in the second half of 2020, driven by mortgage refinancing activity.
+Net gain on sale of loans held for sale was \$1.2 million in 2022, compared to \$3.0 million in 2021.
+The decrease was primarily driven by lower transaction volumes and margins in 2022.
+Sales volumes and margins for residential loans have moderated in 2022, following historically high levels in 2021 as a result of the rising interest rate environment.